ARM-software/ebbr/source/ebbr.rst

 .. glossary::

    A64
-      The 64-bit ARM instruction set used in AArch64 state.
+      The 64-bit Arm instruction set used in AArch64 state.
       All A64 instructions are 32 bits.

    AArch64 state
-      The ARM 64-bit Execution state that uses 64-bit general purpose registers, and a 64-bit program counter (PC), Stack Pointer (SP), and exception link registers (ELR).
+      The Arm 64-bit Execution state that uses 64-bit general purpose registers, and a 64-bit program counter (PC), Stack Pointer (SP), and exception link registers (ELR).